From: FRED ITUA, Abuja

-The notice of appeal is ready and would be filed unfailingly by Monday (yesterday) morning.
-An application for a stay of execution of the orders of the court will also be filed same time,” Ozekhome had said in a statement released on Sunday.
+The notice of appeal is ready and would be filed unfailingly by Monday morning.
+An application for a stay of execution of the orders of the court will also be filed same time,” Ozekhome had said in a statement released, on Sunday.

-Ndume, had while fielding questions from newsmen last weekend, said he did not err in drawing the attention of the Senate to media reports.
+Ndume had, while fielding questions from newsmen, at the weekend, said he did not err in drawing the attention of the Senate to media reports.
 Instead, he said his move helped in resolving the issue.